Better Health. Better Learning.

 - Rash of unknown origin - this may indicate many different things and should be checked by your pediatrician

 Children with pain should be taken seriously, especially in young children.
-Earaches, toothaches, and headaches should be evaluated.
+Earaches, toothaches, and headaches should be evaluated by a doctor.